 Dust off those hiking shoes or comfy sneakers and set a course for any of the area’s attractions to get those waking miles logged.
-As a way of wishing all of our readers a happy and healthy new year, ITM has a breakdown of just how much walking (in miles) can be achieved in a walk around the park.
+As a way of wishing all of our readers a happy and healthy New Year, Inside the Magic has a breakdown of just how much walking (in miles) can be achieved in a walk around the park.

 Disney Springs: To circumnavigate the renovated Downtown Disney district now known as Disney Springs, start at the Art of Disney area and walk all the way around Cirque Du Soliel and back – earn just under 2 miles (1.83) and give yourself bonus points for managing to avoid the temptations of the many sumptuous food venues.

-Disney’s Hollywood Studios: When including the side stroll to Rockin’ Rollercoaster and taking the tour around the park’s perimeter paths (Hollywood Blvd, Sunset Blvd, Animation Courtyard, Pixar, Streets of America, Echo Lake and back to the entrance) picks up 1.39 miles.
+Disney’s Hollywood Studios: When including the side stroll to Rock ‘n’ Roller Coaster, taking the tour around the park’s perimeter paths (Hollywood Blvd, Sunset Blvd, Animation Courtyard, Pixar, Streets of America, Echo Lake and back to the entrance) picks up 1.39 miles.

 Epcot: A steady stroll around two worlds of Epcot (Future World East, West on return – instead of down the center) yields about 3 miles (2.78) of steps and gives a pleasant view of the various host pavilions of World Showcase and Showcase Lagoon.